Part Two – Why Bother with Bias?

 The Overly Polite Team: Silent and Violent

-The organization was undergoing important change programs, which required the leaders to model resilience and unite the teams through bringing out the best ideas and innovations.
+The organisation was undergoing important change programs, which required the leaders to model resilience and unite the teams through bringing out the best ideas and innovations.

 Conflict quickly ensued, which two senior leaders discovered they were unprepared to handle during the increased speed and uncertainty of the change initiatives.